marymlucas/marymlucas.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD student in Information Science at [Drexel University](https://drexel.edu/cci/) College of Computing and Informatics where I'm advised by [Prof Christopher Yang](http://cci.drexel.edu/faculty/cyang/).
 My research interests and work lie at the intersection of artificial intelligence / machine learning and healthcare.
 In particular, I'm interested in predictive modelling, AI bias and fairness, and health disparities/equity.
 I bring to this work many years of clinical experience as an emergency and trauma registered nurse working both in the US and in New Zealand.

 I'm also affiliated with the [Boston University Health Informatics Research Lab (MET College)](https://www.bu.edu/met/).

-Prior to my healthcare experience I taught undergraduate and graduate level Physics, and hold a Master of Philosophy (MPhil) degree in Physics.
+Prior to my experience in the healthcare field I taught undergraduate and graduate level Physics, and hold a Master of Philosophy (MPhil) degree in Physics.

-## Updates
+### Updates

-August 2021: Awarded the NIH AIM-AHEAD Research Fellowship (Cohort 1) August 2021: Became Managing Editor for the [Journal of Healthcare Informatics Research](https://www.springer.com/journal/41666)
+- August 2021: Awarded the NIH AIM-AHEAD Research Fellowship (Cohort 1)
+- August 2021: Became Managing Editor for the [Journal of Healthcare Informatics Research](https://www.springer.com/journal/41666)
-September 2021: Started my PhD program in Information Science at Drexel University's College of Computing and Informatics
+- September 2021: Started my PhD program in Information Science at Drexel University's College of Computing and Informatics